QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

     - `DATA_PATH` - path to the data directory
     - `CHAIN_NAME` - name of the chain ("local_testnet" for default)

-2. After that you can generate the key as
+2. After that, you can generate the key as:

     ```bash
     ./target/debug/subkey generate-node-key > $DATA_PATH/chains/$CHAIN_NAME/network/secret_ed25519